 Southside Church of Christ

 I speak on a number of biblical, theological, and ethical topics.
-The ones listed below are my favorite areas to address, but I also have competency in several New Testament books, and many aspects of radical discipleship.
+The ones listed below are my favorite areas to address, but I also have competency in several New Testament books, and many aspects of radical discipleship, and I have a new-found passion for mental health.
 Fortunately, I have gifted friends with whom I present regularly.
 They have advanced degrees, years of experience, and a passion to see communities become more just.

 War and Peace